SimCapture Enterprise with Exam System: Inter-Rater Consistency Report

 - Standardized patient graders

-- Z-scores per grader by question category
+- Z‑Scores per grader by question category

-- Mean and standard deviation per category
+- Mean and standard deviation for each category

-- Overall Z-score and average score per grader
+- Overall Z‑Score and average score per grader

 - Page 1: Report data

-- Page 2: Applied filters
+- Page 2: Applied filters used to generate the report